Skip to main content

 Åland University of Applied Sciences is located in the town of Mariehamn.
 It is a small university, which allows for close contact between teachers and students.

-Åland UAS offers degree programmes in Swedish in business administration, navigation, hospitality management, engineering (marine, electrical and IT) and health and caring sciences for a total of 600 students.
+Åland UAS offers degree programmes in Swedish in business administration, navigation, hospitality management, engineering (maritime technology, energy, automation and IT) and health and caring sciences for a total of 600 students.

-Åland Open University offers around 100 academic courses, lectures and seminars annually.
+Åland Open University offers academic courses, lectures and seminars annually.
 Close cooperation and interaction with those working in the field and the community is essential.

 • Maritime education on the Åland Islands has a proud tradition and includes extensive courses for active sailors and young people who want to enter a maritime profession.
 Alandica Shipping Academy coordinates maritime education on Åland Islands.